ricardoavb/platform-science-challenge/README.md

 npm run "test:report"
 ```

-the correspoding report will be created under de **output** directory
+the correspoding report will be created under the **output** directory

+4. You can find all the documentation related to the bugs under the **bugs** directory